kostja/doc/download/rocks.rst

                     :title: buffer
                     :specialtext: Built-in

-                    Provides an option for methods of the net.box module
+                    Provides an option for methods of the 'net.box' module

                 .. module_block::
                     :title: connpool